Lanre-mayowa/Lanre-mayowa/README.md

  - Analysis services Server management and performance optimization
  - SSIS Server management and performance tuning, technical error troubleshooting

-**Design and development of Data warehouses and Data repositories for Business Intelligence systems;
+**Design and development of Data warehouses and Data repositories for Business Intelligence systems**;
  - BUild ETL Pipelines to extract, transform and load data from different sources (OLTP databases, flat files, and web sources) to Data warehouses;
  - Data warehouse Design (conceptual, logical and physical Database designs)
  - Build ETL packages including parameters, environments, and event handlers to move data from source systems,